Desk with Laptop, Calculator, Files and small model of house with epc colours

 The expired EPC

-The expired EPC was carried out in January 2009, and the floor areas was recorded as 38m2.
+The expired EPC was lodged in January 2009, and the floor areas was recorded as 38m2.

 2009 was fairly early in the history of EPCs.